Also known as: Pelvic relaxation - uterine prolapse, Pelvic floor hernia or Prolapsed uterus

 Signs and tests

-A pelvic examination is done while you are bearing down, as if you were trying to push out a baby.
-This shows your doctor how far your uterus has dropped.
+Your health care provider will do a pelvic exam.
+You will be asked to bear down as if you are trying to push out a baby.
+This shows how far your uterus has dropped.

-Treatment is not necessary unless the symptoms bother you.
-Many women seek treatment by the time the uterus drops to the opening of the vagina.
+Many women will get treatment by the time the uterus drops to the opening of the vagina.

 Side effects of pessaries include:

 Surgery should not be done until the prolapse symptoms are worse than the risks of having surgery.
-The specific type of surgery depends on:
+The type of surgery will depend on:

-There are some surgical procedures that can be done without removing the uterus, such as a sacrospinous fixation .
+There are some surgical procedures that can be done without removing the uterus, such as a sacrospinous fixation.
 This procedure involves using nearby ligaments to support the uterus.
-Other procedures are available.
+Other procedures are also available.